mnakib/Podman-Labs/managing-users-with-the-htpasswd-identity-provider.md

 Managing user credentials with the HTPasswd Identity Provider requires creating a temporary htpasswd file, changing the file, and applying these changes to the secret.

+Below are the listed steps:

+- [Creating an HTPasswd File]
+- Creating the HTPasswd Secret.
+- Configuring the HTPasswd Identity Provider

 ### Creating an HTPasswd File

 Create the .htpasswd file and add two users: admin and developer